vishwanathdugani/property_listings/README.md

 - **Security Enhancements:** Currently, the project utilizes basic security protocols.
 Future iterations should focus on implementing more robust security measures to ensure data protection and safe user interactions.

 - **Testing:** Comprehensive testing for both the APIs and user interface has not been conducted.
 Implementing automated tests will ensure the reliability and stability of the application.
+- **Caching :** Implememation of caching mechanisms would greatly improve the speed of the application

 ## Support